ibmverse/verse-developer/_reference/reference.md

 ## Sending and Receiving Data

-Verse supports both URL query string parameters orand cross-document messaging to communicate with your application.
+Verse supports both URL query string parameters and/or cross-document messaging to communicate with your application.
 Both methods are described below.

 ### Passing data in a URL